-The Program Clinical Education Committee is comprised of the following: DCE's from PT and PTA Programs, Program Directors of PT and PTA, Academic Faculty who perform PT Midterm reviews, as representation of the PT faculty.
+The Program Clinical Education Committee is comprised of the following: DCEs from PT and PTA Programs, Program Directors of PT and PTA, and Academic Faculty who perform PT Midterm reviews, as representation of the PT faculty.
 The CEC has the right to obtain additional input from other faculty in assessing the overall student performance and assigning the grade.

 Timely submission of clinical documents to the DCE by the student is critical to facilitate timely review and grade assignment.
-If the student fails to complete and submit the required documents including CPI, SCE Evaluation Form, Student Evaluation of Clinical Experience form, Reflection summaries, surveys In-service / Project Report and all appropriate signatures and dates, by 5:00 p.m., the MONDAY after the last scheduled date of the clinical experience, an "Unsatisfactory" (U) grade will be submitted.
+See course syllabi.
+If the student fails to complete and submit the required documents by the deadline stated in the course syllabi, an "Unsatisfactory" (U) grade will be submitted.
 A "U" grade entered under this condition must be remediated by submission of completed documents and re-registration for the clinical experience.